konstantinz001/UNO-SA/README.md

 You can also play a Wild card, or a Wild Draw Four card on your turn.<br/>

 The game continues until a player has two card left.
 The moment a player has just two card they must call “UNO!” to put <br/>
 another card on the Discard Pile.
-If they are not calling “Uno”, that player must draw two new cards as a penalty.  <br/>
+If they are not calling “Uno”, that player must draw two new cards as a penalty.
+If a player  <br/>
+call to early "UNO!", that player must also draw to new cards<br/>
 To wining the game the player with only one card must call "UNO!" again. <br/>

 ## Action Cards